CraigTreptow/CraigTreptow/README.md

 ## Hi there 👋

-I currently work with Ruby/Rails.
-See my [work profile](https://github.com/ctreptow).
+🔭 I work with Ruby, Rails, Sinatra, and Javascript

-### However

 🌱 I’m currently learning: [Python](https://www.python.org/) and [AWS DevOps](https://aws.amazon.com/certification/certified-devops-engineer-professional/)
-🌱 ...with occasional sidebars into [Docker](https://www.docker.com/), [nix](https://nixos.org/), ?
+🌱 ...with occasional sidebars into [Docker](https://www.docker.com/), and ?
-🔭 I’m currently working on two things: code: a ray tracer in Python and devops: building and deploying a website to AWS using Docker, etc.
+🔭 I’m currently working on a ray tracer
 📫 How to reach me: craig AT craigtreptow DOT com, or [my very small website](https://craigtreptow.com/)

 <!--